tyler-dane/ping-puma/README.md

 - Fixed keyword bug (mentioned under point 1 under `Send Custom Ping or Create New Template`)
 - Added unit tests for each core feature
 - Eliminate hard-coded values (i.e. urls in templates)
+- Added support for room numbers in messages (they're in model, but not rendered to view or able to be dynamically substituted)
 - Make model more flexible so none of the `.json` files would need to be edited before importing
 - Implemented class-based Views
 - Abstract styling and templating to reduce duplication (e.g. when rendering list of pings across multiple .html files)